AI Automation/Property Management

 No major Voice AI providers offer a dedicated emergency communication tool for property managers.
 A custom system built with Twilio and a language model provides this specific function.

-The system's complexity depends on the number of properties and integration with your tenant database, such as AppFolio or Yardi.
-The logic also adapts to handle various emergencies like fires, floods, or power outages, each with a unique communication protocol.
+The scope of such a system depends on the number of properties and the complexity of integration with existing tenant databases, such as AppFolio or Yardi.
+The system logic would also be tailored to handle various emergency types, including fires, floods, or power outages, each potentially requiring a unique communication protocol.
+Syntora designs and engineers these specialized communication systems to address the specific needs of property management.

 What Problem Does This Solve?